georchestra/analytics/docs/technical_guides/installation/configuration/vector.en.md

     pool_size: 10
 ```

+!!! tip "Tip"

-If you uncomment the console sink, you will also get the output on stdout, which is very practical when debugging the workflow.
-You can also choose to log on stdout the opentelemetry.logs raw data instead of the data filtered by Vector.
+    If you uncomment the console sink, you will also get the output on stdout, which is very practical when debugging
+    the workflow.
+You can also choose to log on stdout the opentelemetry.logs raw data instead of the data filtered
+    by Vector.

 To know more about Vector configuration, please read its documentation on [https://vector.dev/docs](https://vector.dev/docs).